Series: RPG Theory

 Genre Emulation and Buy-In in TTRPGs

-Suspension of Disbelief and Buy-In as Core Elements
+Suspension of Disbelief and Buy-In: Foundation Elements

 A group of diverse colleagues joins hands in teamwork, symbolizing unity and collaboration.